mattocci27/r-devcontainer/README.md

 # Reproducible R Project Template

 This template is designed to streamline the setup of reproducible R projects, particularly for data analysis and research purposes.
-It leverages the power of Docker, Quarto, and other tools to create a consistent and portable development environment, making it easier for teams to collaborate and for individuals to replicate results.
+It leverages the power of Podman, Quarto, and other tools to create a consistent and portable development environment, making it easier for teams to collaborate and for individuals to replicate results.
-The Dockerfiles used in this template can be found at <https://github.com/mattocci27/r-containers>.
+The container images used in this template can be found at <https://github.com/mattocci27/r-containers>.

-*Note: This README was written with the assistance of ChatGPT-4.*
+*Note: This README was written with the assistance of ChatGPT.*

 ## Features

-- **Docker**:
+- **Podman**:
-Consistent and portable environments.
+Rootless, Docker-compatible container runtime for local and remote work.

 - **Quarto**:
 Dynamic and reproducible reports.